| Title: | Functions to Assist Design and Analysis of Agronomic Experiments |

 brows |

-For RCBD and Split Plot designs.
+For RCBD, split-plot and strip-plot designs.
 The number of rows in a block. |

 bcols |

-For RCBD and Split Plot designs.
+For RCBD, split-plot and strip-plot designs.
 The number of columns in a block. |

 byrow |

-For split-plot only.
+For split-plot and strip-plot designs.
 Logical (default |

 sub_treatments |

-A vector of treatments for sub-plots in a split plot design. |
+A vector of treatments for the sub-plot factor (required for |

 fac.names |